CBIIT/NCI-DOE-Collab-Pilot1-Cancer-Type-Classifier-Based-on-Somatic-Mutations/README.md

 The provided untrained model can be used by a data scientist.
 The scripts use already processed data.

 ### Uniqueness:
 Using neural networks in classification of somatic mutation has been presented in other research papers.
-This model aggregates the variation impact by gene from 2.7 million unique SNPs which might not be the best way to reduce the features space.
+This model aggregates the variation impact by gene from 2.7 million unique single nucleotide polymorphisms (SNPs) which might not be the best way to reduce the features space.
 The technical team is not sure about the uniqueness of the method used to reduce the dimension of the somatic mutations.
-&#x1F534;_**(Question: Does the audience know what the acronym SNP stands for?)**_
+&#x1F534;_**(Question: Does the audience know what the acronym SNP stands for?
+Full spellings are added. )**_

 ### Components:
-&#x1F534;_**(Question: Will all three links point to the same asset in MoDaC?)**_
+&#x1F534;_**(Question: Will all three links point to the same asset in MoDaC?
+Yes)**_
 * Untrained model:
   * The untrained neural network model is defined in the model topology file [p1b2.model.json](https://modac.cancer.gov/searchTab?dme_data_id=).
 * Data: